Drazden/Drazden.github.io/_pages/ThroughTheValleys.md

 # Final Steps

 * Run Mod Organizer 2 from within the installation folder.
-* Optionally, if you would like nicer distant LOD at a small performance cost, enable *all* of the mods underneath the LOD separator.
+* Optionally, if you would like nicer distant LOD at a very high performance cost, enable *all* of the mods underneath the LOD separator.
+Seriously, this will cause stutters.
 * Optionally, enable "Draz Tweaks" under Final Steps for my personal tweaks.
 Currently it only increases the amount you can carry.
 * You are now go for launch!
 The game will always be launched using Oblivion.exe from within MO2.
 Ignore the OBSE executables!